Launch your business in 10 days!

 How much does a deep clean cost?

-So, once you know how much you’ll charge for regular services, it’s easy to decide how much to charge for deep cleaning a house.
+Once you know how much you’ll charge for regular services, it’s easy to decide how much to charge for deep cleaning a house.

 What should I include in a move-out cleaning service?

-• Thoroughly cleaning all counters, cabinets, and appliances
+• Cleaning all counters, cabinets, and appliances

 • Cleaning floors and carpets

-• Disposing of any expired food items
+• Getting rid of any expired food

 Chris recommends using the move-out checklist provided by the client’s landlord as the basis for bidding on the cleaning job.
 Chris told us: